Stephen Baxter (author)

+Early life and education

+Stephen Baxter was born in Liverpool, England, in 1957.

+He earned a bachelor's degree in mathematics at University of Cambridge, and went on to obtain a doctorate in engineering at University of Southampton.
+He later received an MBA from Henley Management College.

+Career

+Baxter taught maths, physics, and information technology before becoming a full-time author in 1995.

-Writing style
+Writing

-Strongly influenced by SF pioneer H. G. Wells, Baxter has been Vice-President of the international H. G. Wells Society since 2006.
+Strongly influenced by science fiction pioneer H. G. Wells, Baxter has been vice-president of the international H. G. Wells Society since 2006.
 His fiction falls into three main categories of original work plus a fourth category, extending other authors' writing; each has a different basis, style, and tone.